sinanshamsudheen/emerband/README.md

    ```

 6. **Try a Different Java Version**:
-   - Gradle 7.3.3 works best with Java 8 or 11
+   - Gradle 8.10 requires Java 17
-   - Try switching to a different JDK version:
+   - Ensure you're using the correct JDK version:
      ```bash
-     # Install multiple JDKs, then
+     # Set JAVA_HOME to a Java 17 installation
-     export JAVA_HOME=/path/to/java11
+     export JAVA_HOME=/path/to/java17
      ```

 7. **Use Local Properties Approach**: